SiliconLabsSoftware/matter_extension/packages/README.md

 ## File Descriptions

-- **`matter/conanfile.py`** – Defines the Matter component package and its dependencies, including OpenThread, Zigbee, Wi-Fi, and required tooling (SLC, ZAP, etc.).
+- **`packages/matter/conanfile.py`** – Defines the Matter component package and its dependencies, including OpenThread, Zigbee, Wi-Fi, and required tooling (SLC, ZAP, etc.).
 Incorporates `matter.slce.extra`, which lists all Matter components and source files not directly referenced by a component.
-- **`matter/matter.slce.extra`** – Contains references to all components under `matter.slce`, and sample apps.
+- **`packages/matter/matter.slce.extra`** – Contains references to all components under `matter.slce`, and sample apps.
 Also intended to include all source files required for development.
-- **`matter_app/conanfile.py`** – Used to package Matter sample applications and workspaces as seen in Studio.
+- **`packages/matter_app/conanfile.py`** – Used to package Matter sample applications and workspaces as seen in Studio.
+- **`packages/remotes.json`** – File containing URLs needed for Conan to search packages.
+- **`slc/script/dependency_versions.yaml`** - Used as a single source of truth for dendencies
+- **`slc/script/matter_package_version`** - Used as a single source of trurth for matter package version
 - **`pkg.slt`** – Exists in multiple locations with identical contents, dictating dependency on the Matter component/stack package.
-- **`remotes.json`** – File containing URLs needed for Conan to search packages.
 - **`sample_app_pkg.slt`** – Dictates dependency on the Matter app package.

 ---